isomerpages/moe-dunmansec/_cca-programme/Performing Arts/Stage Arts Drama.md

 *   We are committed and disciplined;
 *   We always want to do the best for our team.

-We believe the spirit of performance encompasses life skills that stay with members throughout their lives and allow them to apply these skills in situations within and beyond the school context.
+<p style="text-align: justify;">We believe the spirit of performance encompasses life skills that stay with members throughout their lives and allow them to apply these skills in situations within and beyond the school context.</p>

-Each StageArts Drama member is known as a Drama StageArtisan.
+<p style="text-align: justify;">Each StageArts Drama member is known as a Drama StageArtisan.</p>

 ### Achievements